incinc/djan-go-baby-go/README.md

 # djan-go-baby-go
-A quick template for setting up a well-rounded development environment with Django and Vue3.
+A quick template for setting up a well-rounded rapid application development environment with Django and Vue3.

 Ensure you have Docker, make a copy of this repo, then run: